Amazon CloudWatch Service Level Agreement

 - Amazon CloudWatch Alarms

-AWS will use commercially reasonable efforts to make each Function of Amazon CloudWatch available with a Monthly Uptime Percentage for each AWS region, during any monthly billing cycle, of at least 99.9% (the “Service Commitment”).
-In the event Amazon CloudWatch does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.
+AWS will use commercially reasonable efforts to make each Function available with a Monthly Uptime Percentage for such Function for each AWS region, during any monthly billing cycle, of at least 99.9% (the “Service Commitment”).
+In the event a Function does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.

-Service Credits are calculated as a percentage of the total charges paid by you for Amazon CloudWatch in the affected AWS region for the monthly billing cycle in which the Monthly Uptime Percentage for a given AWS region fell within the ranges set forth in the table below:
+Service Credits are calculated as a percentage of the total charges paid by you for the applicable Function in the affected AWS region for the monthly billing cycle in which the Monthly Uptime Percentage for such AWS region fell within the ranges set forth in the table below:

 |Monthly Uptime Percentage||Service Credit Percentage|